gunt3001/nicoplayer-reload/README.md

 # nicoplayer-reload
-A tiny javascript to reload Niconico's video player without reloading the whole page.
+A tiny javascript to reload Niconico's [nicovideo.jp](nicovideo.jp) video player without reloading the whole page.

 This is useful when browsing videos on Niconico that are region locked.
 You'll still need VPN for the initial step, but you can use this script afterwards to stream the video directly.